pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### Configure PV for TiDB slow logs

-TiDB Operator creates an `EmptyDir` volume named `slowlog` by default to store the slow logs and mounts the `slowlog` volume to `var/log/tidb`.
-If you want to use a separate PV to store the slow logs, you can specify the name of the PV by configuring `spec.tidb.slowLogVolumeName` and configure the PV information in `spec.tidb.storageVolumes` or `spec.tidb. additionalVolumes`.
+TiDB Operator creates an `EmptyDir` volume named `slowlog` by default to store the slow logs and mounts the `slowlog` volume to `/var/log/tidb`.
+If you want to use a separate PV to store the slow logs, you can specify the name of the PV by configuring `spec.tidb.slowLogVolumeName` and configure the PV in `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.

 This section shows how to configure PV using `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.